Solayman-B/P4_bchir_solayman/chess/README.md

     source env/bin/activate

+And to deactivate simply use:

+    deactivate

 You can install all the required paquets with:

     pip install -r requirements.txt

+To generate a flake8-html file, go on the folder containing the project and use:

+    flake8 --max-line-length 119 --format=html --htmldir=flake-report chess/

+it will generate a flake-report folder containing the html file

 Run
 ---

-Go to the root of the file with python3, and use `python3 main.py` to run the code
+Go on the folder containing the project and use `python3 main.py` to run the code and follow the inscuctions.

-flake8 --max-line-length 119 --format=html --htmldir=flake-report chess/